 Click through the menu at left for more information about individual program offerings leading to certification.
 In general, all candidates for certification must meet each of the following guidelines:

-Students who complete a certification program are currently not eligible to also earn a minor, though the minor in Educational Studies is an option for students who would like to explore a career in teaching or in education after leaving Gettysburg without earning a certificate here.
-Students who would like to be certified in a field that is not offered here (such as elementary or middle school education, school counseling, or administration) might also find that the Educational Studies minor can be a bridge between their studies at Gettysburg and graduate work.
+Students who complete a certification program are currently not eligible to also earn a minor in Education or Educational Studies, though it is certainly possible to earn a minor in another field such as Public History, to offer one example.
+Students who would like to be certified in a field that is not offered at the College (such as elementary or middle school education, school counseling, or administration) might find that the Educational Studies minor can be a bridge between their studies at Gettysburg and graduate work and may consider choosing the minor track instead of certification.
 These students are encouraged to consider pursuing certification in graduate school or through alternative routes into teaching, which may include teaching fellowship opportunities and teaching in independent schools.
-More information on alternative routes into teaching can be found by visiting the Careers tab in the menu bar above.

 You've Got Questions?
 We've Got Answers!